 When you think of cast iron, you may imagine antique potbelly stoves or cooking by the campfire.
 Cast iron is a wonderful metal for cooking, as evidenced by its centuries of use.
 It’s just as effective today, but it isn’t quite as versatile as stainless steel and aluminum - the two most common foodservice metals.

 Cast iron comes in two configurations: natural, also referred to as uncoated, and enamel- or porcelain-coated.
 Both options create excellent cooking implements, and they both look fantastic.
-In fact, cast iron's elegant look has aided in the growing interest in using it to cook and serve with.
+In fact, cast iron's elegant look has aided in the growing interest in using it to cook and serve.

 Keep up with the cast iron trend by learning about the differences between natural and coated cast iron for foodservice applications, but know that it comes with its challenges for ease of use in kitchens and foodservice operations.

 All cast iron, whether natural or coated, has a much higher carbon concentration than other popular food-safe metals like stainless steel and aluminum.
-This means that natural cast iron is more susceptible to corrosion because when carbon combines with oxygen and water, the end result is rust.
+This means that natural cast iron is more susceptible to corrosion because when carbon combines with oxygen and water, rust forms.
 As formidable as rust may be for food service, you can manage this quality of cast iron by seasoning your pots and pans.